Course Offerings - Catalog 2013-14

 Teacher Licensure at Peabody College of Vanderbilt University

 Typically, Centre College graduates will enroll in Peabody College the summer immediately following their graduation from Centre.
 For those seeking special education endorsement, the M. Ed. program would then generally encompass that summer, the following fall and spring, and the following summer, so that students are available to begin work as teachers, with a master’s degree, in just over one calendar year after completing their undergraduate degrees.
 Students seeking a master’s degree with an elementary education endorsement may enter in either the summer or fall, with coursework continuing in the spring, summer and concluding with student teaching in the fall.
 Students seeking a master’s degree with a secondary education endorsement may enter in the fall or summer: students who enter in the summer typically pursue coursework in the summer and fall, student teach in the spring, and then complete any remaining course requirements the following summer.
 Students entering in the fall spread degree work over two academic years, with student teaching in the spring of the second year.
 While Centre students are not guaranteed admission into the graduate program at Peabody College, this formal partnership will help facilitate efficient and effective preparation of future teachers at this excellent institution of higher education.

 The approved Centre courses and the corresponding Peabody courses are:

-Requirements for certification are subject to change according to the guidelines and regulations published by the governing body (in Kentucky, the Education Professional Standards Board) in the state where a student wishes to teach..
-Students are advised to consult with the education faculty to help plan schedules and to review requirements for certification through partner institution in a master’s program or preparations for another educational setting.
+Requirements for certification are subject to change according to the guidelines and regulations published by the governing body (in Kentucky, the Education Professional Standards Board) in the state where a student wishes to teach.
+Students are advised to consult with the education faculty to help plan schedules and to review requirements for certification through partner institutions in a master’s program or preparations for another educational setting.